0xYao/aws-service-connect-demo/README.md

 # Note

-- service-discovery is deployed to us-west-2 and the service-connect example is deployed to us-east-1 but it's not functional.
+- service-discovery is deployed to us-west-2 and the service-connect example is deployed to us-east-1 but currently it's not functional (ECS tasks have been failing to start).